iamFIREcracker/cg/README.md

 If you use `tmux`, you might want to add the following to your ".tmux.conf":

+    set -g @cg-key 'Enter'
-    set -g @fcg-key 'g'
+    set -g @cg-cmd 'cg-fzf'
-    run-shell $cgrepo/tmux/fcg.tmux
+    run-shell ~/opt/cg/tmux/cg.tmux

-That will configure `tmux` so that, when `PrefixKey + g` is pressed ('g' again..seriously?!), `fcg` is started and the content of the current pane is piped into it.
+That will configure `tmux` so that, when `PrefixKey + g` is pressed ('g' again..seriously?!), `cg-fzf` is started and the content of the current pane is piped into it.

 This might come in really handy when dealing with commands that do not output the same